ligato/docs/docs/user-guide/concepts.md

 More information: [consul documentation][consul-plugin]

-Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
+[Consul](https://www.consul.io/) is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
 The Consul plugin provides access to a Consul KV data store.
-The location of the Consul configuration file is defined using the flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.
+The location of the [Consul conf  file](../user-guide/config-files.md#consul) is defined using the `consul-config` flag or set via the `CONSUL_CONFIG` environment variable.

 ### Bolt

-[Bolt][bolt] is low-level, simple and fast KV data store.
+[Bolt][bolt] is low-level, simple and fast KV data store for Go implementations.
 The Bolt plugin provides an API to the Bolt server.

 ### FileDB

 More information: [fileDB documentation][filedb-plugin]

 fileDB is unique in that it uses the host OS filesystem as a database.
 The key-value configuration is stored in text files in a defined path.
-The fileDB connector works like any other KV data store connector, reacts on data change events (file edits) in real time and supports all kvdb features (resync, versioning, microservice labels, ...).
+The fileDB connector works like any other KV data store connector.
+It reacts on data change events (file edits) in real time and supports all kvdb features including resync, versioning, and microservice labels.

-The fileDB is not a process, so it does not need to be started - the vpp-agent only requires correct permissions to access configuration files and write access if the status is published.
+fileDB is not a process, so it does not need to be started.
+The vpp-agent only requires  correct permissions to access configuration files, and write access if the status is published.

 The configuration file format can be `.json` or `.yaml`.

-fileDB requires the config file to load, using the flag `--filedb-config=<path>`.
+fileDB requires the [conf file](../user-guide/config-files.md#filedb) to load using the `--filedb-config=<path>` flag.

 Example config file: